 The Anglo-Saxon Chronicles tell us that Alfred’s ships blocked the Viking ships in so they could not get to the uter mere.
 It seems unclear to me whether uter mere means “outer lake” or “outer sea”.
 However, the usual term for the sea in the Anglo-Saxon Chronicles is sæ, with mere usually meaning a lake.
 Nonetheless, the Vikings had been blocked into the river and when the tide went out three ships were beached at the upper river mouth and three came forward to attack (making six, matching the number recorded as coming to the Isle of Wight).
 It appears that at least two Viking ships managed to escape from the trap because we are told that two of the fleeing Vikings crews came ashore in Sussex because their ships were in a poor state.
 King Alfred had these men hanged at Winchester.
 It has been suggested that they came aground while trying to get past Selsey Bill.
 These Vikings would therefore have come aground in Sussex somewhere between East Wittering and Selsey.
 That they came ashore in Sussex perhaps also makes it less likely that the battle had taken place in distant Devon, after which they would have had to round Portland Bill (or drag their boats across the causeway), near Weymouth in Dorset, first.

-My book mentions a few other locations on the south coast that could have been the site.
+My book mentions a few other locations on the south coast that could have been the site of the engagement between King Alfred’s navy and the Vikings.
 It also contains much more about Alfred’s travels, and contains maps and references.
 Tap or click the image to learn more.

 Sherborne’s most important feature is its abbey, and it is here that two elder brothers of King Alfred, Æthelbald (died 860) and Æthelberht (died 865) were buried, and I consider it likely that Alfred would have been present at their funerals, or would have at least visited their resting places.
 He would have been about eleven years old at the time of the first death, and about sixteen at the time of the second.
 It is also possible that a third brother of Alfred was buried at Sherborne as well.
 The Anglo-Saxon Chronicles, with the exception of the B version, have this brother, Æthelred, buried at Wimborne (Dorset), but the B version tells us that he was buried at Sherborne.
 I consider that this contradiction can be resolved by considering that Æthelred may initially have been interred at Wimborne and then later moved to Sherborne, probably because of the relative importance of the latter location.
 That the other two brothers had been interred at Sherborne supports the idea that this place was more important than Wimborne.